 Today, Cordaid is lead in the organization of the plenary session ‘Leave no one Behind'(LNOB) at the Second High-Level Meeting (HLM2) in Nairobi.
-The event can be viewed via live stream through this link.

 The objective of the event is to use new country-level insights and civil society initiatives to shape action on four priority challenges in meeting the ambitions of the LNOB agenda:

 - gaining better information on who is left behind and why;

 - giving a voice to people who are left behind